nima-siboni/simplest-world-REINFORCE/README.md

 the *simplest-world* provides a simple environment for the agents.
 Here, the world is made ultimately simple to leave some room for the RL complications.
 This is the first of hopefully-a-series of clean implementations of different RL approaches.
 The world is square lattice where the agent starts randomly in any position and its goal is to get to the top-right corner of the field.

+In this repository a simple implementation of REINFORCE is developed (On policy, policy gradient).
 ## requirements
 Besides the python3 and pip3